-- 1. Open a command prompt: - If you are using Windows 7 or earlier, click the Start button (19), then click All Pro-grams, then click Accessories, and then click Command Prompt. - If you are using Windows 8 or later, click the arrow button at the bottom of the Start screen, then find the Windows System program group, and then click Command Prompt. - 2.
-In the Command Prompt, type a command using the following syntax:
+- 1. Open a command prompt: - If you are using Windows 7 or earlier, click Start, then click All Programs, then click Accessories, and then click Command Prompt. - If you are using Windows 8 or later, click the arrow button at the bottom of the Start screen, then find the Windows System program group, and then click Command Prompt.

+2. In the Command Prompt, type a command using the following syntax:

+'''

 kinit -k [principal]

+'''

-[principal] is the Kerberos user principal to use for authentication, for example, MyUser@EXAMPLE.COM.
+[principal] is the Kerberos user principal to use for authentication.
+For example: MyUser@EXAMPLE.COM.

 3. If the cache location KRB5CCNAME is not set or used, then use the -c option of the kinit command to specify the location of the credential cache.
-In the command, the -c argument must appear last.
+In the command, the -cargument must appear last.
 For example:

 '''

-kinit -k -t C:\mykeytabs\myUser.keytab myUser@EXAMPLE.COM -c
+kinit -k -t C:\mykeytabs\myUser.keytab myUser@EXAMPLE.COM

-C:\ProgramData\MIT\krbcache
+-c C:\ProgramData\MIT\krbcache

 '''